sheltermanager/asm3/doc/manual/publishing.rst

 second breed the same as the first breed with the crossbreed flag set, ASM will send that second breed as a blank to PetFinder.

-**IMPORTANT:** You have to let PetFinder know that you are using ASM to upload your data.
+.. warning:: You have to let PetFinder know that you are using ASM to upload your data.
 Do this by going to the Admin System Help Center, then Contact Us and send PetFinder Tech Support a message that you are using ASM to publish animal data via their FTP server.
 They should give you the FTP login information and make sure permissions and quotas are correct.

 petrescue.com.au
 ----------------